 id links to the field definition in the model, the

-path is the xpath to find the data within the source XML file, and
+xpath to find the data within the source XML file, and

 We put the label (as defined in the model), a colon, and a 15-character text box containing the value.
 It can all get much more complex than that, of course, but the building blocks are not difficult to master.